ReactiveMongo/reactivemongo-site/releases/1.0/documentation/advanced-topics/monitoring.md

 - `reactivemongo.pool-stopped`

 **Pool metrics:** (tagged by pool name)
-- `reactivemongo.awaitingRequests`: Total number of requests awaiting to be processed by MongoDB nodes.
+- `reactivemongo.awaitingRequests`: Total number of requests awaiting to be processed by MongoDB nodes (see `maxInFlightRequestsPerChannel`).
-- `reactivemongo.maxAwaitingRequestsPerChannel`: Maximum number of requests that were awaiting to be processed for a single channel (see `maxInFlightRequestsPerChannel`).
+- `reactivemongo.maxAwaitingRequestsPerChannel`: Maximum number of requests that were awaiting to be processed for a single channel.
 - `reactivemongo.numberOfNodes`: Number of nodes that are part of the set.
 - `reactivemongo.hasPrimary`: Indicates whether the primary node is known (0 or 1).
 - `reactivemongo.hasNearest`: Indicates whether the nearest node is known (0 or 1).